latchset/custodia/docs/source/quick.rst

 In this Quick Start Guide you've seen how to create and fetch secrets with the Custodia API and a few of the simple authentication and authorization plugins available.
-Other plugins are vailable, and custom ones are rather simple to build.
+Other plugins are available, and custom ones are rather simple to build.

 Have Fun!